rjnpgarcia/simple-chat-app/README.md

 - Individually, copy the given Id the add both contacts respectively on each window, in Contacts tab click New Contact then input details.
 - In Chat tab, click "New Chat" then select the contact you want to send a message then click "Send Message"
 - You can now both chat using different browser.

-Thank you very much for this opportunity!
-Looking forward to be a part of your team.
-Have a nice day!